wseagar/eight-dollars/README.md

 ﻿# eight-dollars

 eight-dollars can help you tell the difference between actual verified accounts and twitter blue users.
 Just install the extension and see the difference.
+Made by [Will Seagar](https://twitter.com/willseagar) and [Walter Lim](https://twitter.com/iWaltzAround)

 ![Some tweets](./assets/example.png)